-First-time fix is a really useful metric, as it is often correlates highly with many KPIs used by field service organisations.
+First-time fix rate is a really useful metric, as it often correlates highly with many KPIs used by field service organisations.
 There is, for example, a strong link between first-time fix rates and customer satisfaction.
 So if you’re struggling to retain customers, looking at first-time fix rates may be a good initial step to take when trying to identify issues.
-But what is a good first-time fix rate?
+But what is a good first time fix rate for a service-based business?
 Check out the stats below and compare your organisation to the top performers.

 What is first-time fix?

 As a quick introduction, first-time fix is simply a measure used by field service organisations to determine the proportion of issues that are resolved on the first visit by an engineer.

 There are two basic requirements you need to get right to achieve top first-time fix rates – the right engineer (i.e. someone with the skills and knowledge to resolve the issue) and the right part(s).
 Without either of those things in place, you’re highly unlikely to get a successful outcome.
 This is a simplistic view, of course, but is fundamentally true (it’s also worth noting that a part may not always be required – research from the Aberdeen Group showed that 48% of field service visits require a part).

 The importance of first-time fix

 You really shouldn’t underestimate the importance of the first-time fix metric – as mentioned, it can correlate with many KPIs used by field service organisations.
 For example:

 - Customer satisfaction – unsurprisingly, research showed that the top reason customers were unhappy with service was that the engineer/technician did not resolve the issue the first time, and they had to come back, sometimes repeatedly.
 The more often your engineers are able to provide a first-time fix, the happier your customers will be.

 - Profitability – every time you send an engineer to a site to fix an issue, it is costing you money.
 So, if an issue isn’t fixed on the first visit, it could have a major impact on your profitability.